Heather Thomas: Personal life

-Thomas married Allan Rosenthal in August 1985; Rosenthal is one of the founders of Cocaine Anonymous; they divorced in September 1986.
+Thomas married Allan Rosenthal in August 1985.
+Rosenthal is one of the founders of the twelve-step organization Cocaine Anonymous; they divorced in September 1986.
 In that same month, Thomas was struck by a car while crossing San Vicente Boulevard, and she sustained serious injuries to both of her legs.
 In October 1992, Thomas married entertainment attorney Harry Marcus "Skip" Brittenham.
-Their daughter, whom they named India Rose, was born on June 19, 2000.
+Their daughter was born on June 19, 2000.
+Skip Brittenham died on July 17, 2025, at age 83.

-Thomas left acting in part due to stalkers, as well as a desire to focus on her family and to explore writing.
-When asked by Reuters in 2009, "Was it really so bad in the 1980s that you had to quit?", Thomas replied, "Yes, I was getting so stalked.
+Thomas left acting in part due to being harassed by stalkers, as well as a desire to focus on her family and to explore writing.
+Thomas was once asked by Reuters in 2009, "Was it really so bad in the 1980s that you had to quit?"
+Thomas replied, "Yes, I was getting so stalked.
 I had one guy climb over the fence with a knife one time.
-I had these two little girls and they desperately needed raising so that was that.
-But I think now I have gotten so old that people won’t bother me much."
+I had these two little girls and they desperately needed raising, so that was that.
+But I think now I have gotten so old that people won't bother me much."

 Activism

 Thomas and Brittenham became joint hosts of a monthly fund-raising breakfast gathering at their home in Santa Monica, California, which became known in Washington as the "L.A.
 Cafe".
 Thomas has served on the advisory boards of the Rape Foundation and Amazon Conservation Team.
-According to newsmeat.com, Thomas contributed over US$280,000 to political candidates since 1992, mostly to Democratic and special-interest groups, such as Sens.
-Barbara Boxer (D-CA), Elizabeth Warren (D-MA), and Al Franken (D-MN), with $2,400 towards supporting Republican Mary Bono.